MD Admissions Commonly Asked Questions

 What is the average class size?

-We limit our incoming classes to no more than 40 students a year to ensure that each student receives one-on-one attention from our highly-qualified faculty.
-We plan to accept even fewer students in our first few years.
+We limit our incoming classes to no more than 24 students a year to ensure that each student receives 1-on-1 attention from our highly-qualified faculty.

 Does the school offer dual degree programs?

 At this time, we are not offering any dual degree options.

 Are there any prerequisite courses for students who apply?

 We require all applicants to submit Medical College Admission Test® (MCAT®) scores as part of our admissions process.
 Although you are expected to demonstrate proficiency in the sciences, social sciences, and humanities, we do not require specific coursework and encourage students with a broad range of undergraduate experience to apply.
 Learn more about our admissions requirements.

 How do my grades and life experiences factor into the admissions process?